START DEFINING YOUR TESTWARE

-Defining your testware can be a daunting task, yet not doing so often leads to problemsjustas your test initiatives are gathering steam and attention within yourorganization.
-Imagine, because of your excellent work, you have been asked to scale up the volume of tests, or to take on a new application, or to increase the scope from testing to full Quality Assurance… The list goes on, but without the foundational element of a defined testware, all of these have one thing in common, it will be difficult to bring the people that you need to on the journey.
+Defining your testware can be a daunting task, yet not doing so often leads to problems just as your test initiatives are gathering steam and attention within your organization.
+Imagine, because of your excellent work, you have been asked to scale up the volume of tests, or to take on a new application, or to increase the scope from testing to full Quality Assurance… The list goes on, and all of these have one thing in common: without the foundational element of a defined testware, it will be difficult to bring the people that you need along on the journey.

 “Testware: the stuff of which tests are made.” – Mark Fewster.

 Testware is what supports the testers.
 Testware is all encompassing – everything you need to run a test, from documentation, test data, automation, to walkthroughs, and every artifact in between.
 Testware is there to organize and guide efforts for greater efficiency, to support a path towards repeatability, and gather information to support continuous process improvement.
 Testware and its popular subset, test automation frameworks, is simply a guide so we:

 - Know how to work together

 - Know what is expected

 - Have a venue to learn from gaps and events